Interop ITX 2017: Day 1

 The first day of Interop ITX started with a light run from the MGM to the “Welcome to Las Vegas” sign.
 Testing out the running route for Tuesday and Wednesday vFit runs.

-On the way to the registration desk, I came Chris Wahl heading in the same direction.
-So far it’s been a great start to the day, a run and catching up with a mate.
+On the way to the registration desk, I stumbled upen Chris Wahl heading in the same direction.
+So far it’;s been a great start to the day, a run and catching up with a mate.

 After receiving my badge, I made my way to the lounges outside the conference rooms and met Homer Bartlett from Mail Chimp and discussed a range of tenchology topics.
 These conversations are why I love coming to conferences, getting new views and perspectives.

 Container Crash Course